-I am proud of this new law and hope that it will help us to restore the public's confidence in government.
+Last year marked a new chapter in Illinois.
+I am proud of the progress we have made and hope that it will continue to help restore the public's confidence in government.
 We look forward to working with all Illinoisans to increase government accountability and transparency.
-For more information, please contact the Public Access Bureau at 1-877-299-FOIA.
+For more information, please contact the Public Access Counselor at 1-877-299-FOIA.

-USA Madigan Lisa Madigan
+US Madigan Lisa Madigan